aws-amplify/amplify-swift/CONTRIBUTING.md

 xed .
 ```

-Then perhaps if you wanted to implement this API you added to storage in the plugin behind it, the workflow be as follows:
+After you add the new API to the storage category, you'll want to support the API in a plugin.
+To do so:

 ```
 cd amplify-ios/AmplifyPlugins/Storage